* NEW KAYAK RULE: See “Measurement” rule below. ($20.00)

 ***Membership in New England Bassin is required to participate in any NE Bassin event.
 NE Bassin officials reserve the right to refuse membership or entry into any NE Bassin event***

 Membership Cost: $60 per adult per year. $25 per youth per year.
-(Youth must be 16 or younger before the first NE Bassin event for that year)(NEBASSIN is offering 2 FREE ocean charters to a total of 8 NEBASSIN members (two groups of 4) that will be hand picked live mid year on Facebook)
+(Youth must be 16 or younger before the first NE Bassin event for that year)(NEBASSIN is offering 1 FREE ocean charters to a total of 6 NEBASSIN members that will be hand picked live mid year on Facebook)

-(Most of this fee goes towards insurance for the year as NE Bassin is a fully insured organization and the remaining goes towards operation costs, print media, off season shows, marketing, promoting, divisions scales, tents and banners, website fees, and the LLC cost)
+(Most of this fee goes towards insurance for the year as NE Bassin is a fully insured organization and the remaining goes towards operation costs, print media, off season shows, marketing, promoting, divisions weigh-in scales, tents and banners, website fees, and the LLC costs)

 Benefit/Crossing Over: Membership allows all anglers the opportunity to fish any NE Bassin event.
 This includes crossing over and fishing from state to state or from big boat to kayak/small boat events.
 We encourage all members to do so to maximize your time on the water.
 Nothing is better than fishing against new competitors on new bodies of water.
 Contact individual directors for more information on interested events.